fordpic/code-everyday/log.md

 Today's Progress: More Solidity tutorials, nothing but.

 Thoughts: Only had a few hours to work today due to a side job, however I did manage to focus & spend all of it on getting more in depth with Solidity, & truly coming to grips with how powerful smart contracts can be.
 This weekend, I plan to learn more about Web3.js & ethers.js - once I can incorporate web3 functionality into my JavaScript frontends, I will truly feel like I belong in this crazy & fantastic new world of the decentralized web.

+Day 29: May 15, 2021

+Today's Progress: Python coding challenges this morning, more Solidity work.

+Thoughts: Didn't quite get to the web3 work I wanted to today, but that's alright - I'll have all day tomorrow to tinker around on it.
+It was a gorgeous day outside as well, felt the urge to get out in my backyard & read more today than I normally would.
+Overall, a productive day in my book.
+Web3 work tomorrow!